navespenhw/aksel-next-intl-bug/README.md

 pnpm dev
 ```

 Visit the app (by default http://localhost:3000/).
-There should be two links to Google,
+There should be five links to Google,
-but only one is rendered, see app/[locale]/page.tsx.
+but only four are rendered, see app/[locale]/page.tsx.